 “We expect Mnangagwa so-called corruption crack unit in his office to act and bring the culprit to book. in violation of the constitution, supposedly to intensify the fight against corruption.

 “The crack unit is not only illegal and a waste of tax payer’s funds but clearly ineffective.
 If anything, corruption continues to blossom.
-A few weeks ago, a shocking announcement of
+A few weeks ago, a shocking announcement of resignation of the entire

 anti-corruption commission was made with no details provided.”
 Mafume said it was concerning that such incidences are being exposed